 print(v)

 Now we know how signatures work in DSPy.
-Multiple signatures or a prompting technique could work as a function.
+Multiple signatures or prompting techniques could work as a function.
 You can compose those techniques into a single module or a program.

 Python